Contemporary folk music: The mid-1960s through the early 1970s

 The Canadian performers Gordon Lightfoot, Leonard Cohen, Bruce Cockburn and Joni Mitchell represented such fusions and enjoyed great popularity in the U.S.; all four were eventually invested with the Order of Canada.
 Many of the acid rock bands of San Francisco began by playing acoustic folk and blues.
 The Smothers Brothers television shows featured many folk performers, including the formerly blacklisted Pete Seeger.

 Bonnie Koloc is a Chicago-based American folk music singer-songwriter who made her recording debut in 1971.
 In 1968 Melanie, released her first album in 1968 with several popular songs with a folk/pop blend.

 The mid to late Sixties saw the development of British folk rock, with a focus on indigenous (European, and, emblematically, English) songs.
 A key British folk rock moment was the release of Fairport Convention's album Liege and Lief.
 Guitarist Richard Thompson declared that the music of the band demanded a corresponding "English Electric" style, while bassist Ashley Hutchings formed Steeleye Span to pursue a more traditional repertoire performed in the folk rock style.
 Following his own departure from the group, Thompson and his wife Linda released six albums as a duo which integrated folk rock and art rock.
-Fairport Convention, Pentangle, Alan Stivell and Mr. Fox's work included lectrification of traditional musical forms.
+Fairport Convention, Pentangle, Alan Stivell and Mr. Fox's work included electrification of traditional musical forms.